Drug Procedures

 - Entonox

 - Known as 'gas and air'.
 The gas made up of 50 per cent oxygen and 50 per cent nitrous oxide.
 Is good in mild to moderate pain.
-Takes up to a couple of minutes for effects to be felt but the effects wear off shortly after stopping use.
+Takes up to a couple of minutes for effects to be felt but the effects wear off shortly after stopping use, so does not mask signs and symptoms which could occur if using another form of pain relief i.e. Morphine.
 (More)

 - Glucagon